-The example in this screen shows the 13-digit dialed numbers for outbound calls, beginning with 001, arriving from the Communication Manager location, will use route policy Avaya SBCE, which sends the call out to the PSTN via Avaya SBCE and the service provider SIP trunk.
-The SIP Domain was set to avaya.xxx.com.
+The example in this screen shows the 13 digit dialed numbers for outbound international calls, beginning with 001, arriving from the Communication Manager location, will use route policy Avaya SBCE, which sends the call out to the PSTN via Avaya SBCE and the service provider SIP Trunk.
+The SIP Domain was set to avaya.lab.com.